texttheater/produce/manual.md

 A matching condition is specified as the `cond` attribute.
 We can use any Python expression.
 It is evaluated only if the target pattern matches the requested target.
-If it evaluates to a “truey” value, the rule matches and the recipe is executed.
-If it evaluates to a “falsey” value, the rule does not match, and Produce moves on, trying to match the next rule in the Producefile.
+If it evaluates to a “truthy” value, the rule matches and the recipe is executed.
+If it evaluates to a “falsy” value, the rule does not match, and Produce moves on, trying to match the next rule in the Producefile.